 Starting school is one of the most important days in any child's life and a very important event for your family.
-It is also an important day for our school because it is the very first year of Mary Queen of Peace PS.
-Your child will be a member of our first ever Primary I class, which will make this year group particularly special.
+It is also an important day for our school because Primary I is a very special year group in Mary Queen of Peace PS.